-Figure 7: Line-up of sample characters for different versions of the game (L to R): Street Guy (Vanuatu and original), Grandmother, Cow, Good Boy, Teenage Girl (Vanuatu), Father (rural, city, Africa), Auntie (rural, Africa, factory) and baby.
+Figure 7.
+Line-up of sample characters for different versions of the game (left to right): street guy (Vanuatu and original), grandmother, cow, good boy, teenage girl (Vanuatu), father (rural, city, Africa), auntie (rural, Africa, factory), and baby.

-In addition to the character's dialog in the Market we also use their facial expressions to communicate their personalities and attitudes to the player.
-The same approach is used in the Post-Game Feedback area at the end of the game.
-Emotional connection is a key objective and a key driver of Earth Girl Volcano, and one of the implementations of this idea in the game is in the form of the character's facial expressions displayed in the Market and in the Post-Game Feedback sections.
+In addition to the character's dialog in the market, we also use their facial expressions to communicate their personalities and attitudes to the player.
+The same approach is used in the post-game feedback area at the end of the game.
+Emotional connection is a key objective and a key driver of Earth Girl Volcano, and one of the implementations of this idea in the game is in the form of the character's facial expressions displayed in the market and in the post-game feedback sections.
 These facial expressions are used to provide feedback on the strategic choices made by players and are matched to different character statements.
 The facial expressions in the game echo the character's written dialog, often times in a humorous way.
 It is widely accepted that facial expressions are effective conduits for emotional feedback (Ekman, 2007), and we developed for each character sets of the seven emotions that are widely used throughout the character animation industry.
 These seven emotions are happiness, sadness, surprise, anger, fear, contempt, and disgust.
-In addition to the basic emotions we also developed tonalities of each emotion to further the emotional precision of each character statement or response (Fig. 8).
+In addition to the basic emotions, we also developed tonalities of each emotion to further the emotional precision of each character statement or response (Fig. 8).
 These tonalities include degrees of an emotion, for example, as in neutral happy, happy, very happy, nice!, good job!, and that's great! happy.